ofrik/deep-learning-stocks/README.md

 - Low price: The min price the stock reached within the month.
 - Volume: The max price the stock reached within the month.
 - [Adjacent close price](https://marubozu.blogspot.co.il/2006/09/how-yahoo-calculates-adjusted-closing.html).
-- Date: Month and Year.
+- Date: Day, Month and Year.

 The main challenges of this project are:
 - The limited data within a market that is changed by wide variety of things.
 In particular, things that we don't see in the raw data, like special accouncments on new technology.